null

 How to incorporate pumpkin into your dog’s diet

 Opt for organic, pure pumpkin.
-Opt for pure pumpkin puree, not pumpkin pie filling, which often contains added sugars and spices that may be safe for human ingestion, but not dogs.
+Opt for pure pumpkin puree, not pumpkin pie filling, which often contains added sugars and spices that may be safe for human ingestion, but not for dogs.

 Feed your dog a small amount of pumpkin.
 A small amount of pumpkin, about 1-2 tablespoons per day, is generally safe for most dogs.
-However, it's always a good idea to consult with your veterinarian to determine the appropriate amount for your dog's size and health condition.
-Of course, you want to avoid over-feeding your pup for risk of weight gain and other consequences.
+However, it’s always a good idea to consult with your veterinarian to determine the appropriate amount for your dog’s size and health condition.
+Of course, you want to avoid overfeeding your pup for the risk of weight gain and other consequences.

 Pumpkin is a staple this time of year.
 Come September, everyone is cooking with it!
 As you enjoy your pumpkin pie and cheesecake, make sure your pup gets in on the fun!
 Pumpkin can be easily incorporated into your dog’s diet in various ways.
 Here are a few delicious and nutritious pumpkin recipes: